-- Decisions are sent out in early January.
+- Decisions are sent out in mid-January.

-- UCAS Application: You must apply through the Universities and Colleges Admissions Service (UCAS).
-The earliest you can submit a UCAS form is mid-September.
+UCAS Application: You must apply through the Universities and Colleges Admissions Service (UCAS).
+Applicants with King's College [Institution name: CAM, Institution code: C05, College code: K] as their preference College will have their online application sent directly to King's.
+The earliest you can submit a UCAS form is early September.
 You complete the UCAS form well ahead of 15 October and submit it, then your school/college completes the reference section and submits the whole form by 18:00 UK time on 15 October.
-It is your responsibility to leave your school/college enough time for them to complete and submit the section by the deadline (and you must check that this has been done).
-Applicants with King's College [Institution name:CAM, Institution code:C05, College code:K] as their preference College will have their on-line application sent directly to King's.
+It is your responsibility to leave your school/college enough time for them to complete and submit the referenced section by the deadline (and you must check that this has been done).
+We do not consider late UCAS applications under any circumstances.
 Application through UCAS is essential even for those resident outside the UK (additional UCAS advice is available for international students).
 It is crucial that you include an email address that you check regularly in your UCAS application unless there is a good reason why this is not possible.

 In November we assess applications and invite applicants for interview (we interview the vast majority of applicants).
 When you come for interview, we will encourage you to talk about your academic interests and ideas.
 We are looking for intellectual ability, aptitude for the subject, curiosity and commitment.
 So expect interviewers to ask a range of questions relating to the work or reading you have done, both at school and outside it.
 Do not be surprised if they ask you to justify or elaborate on what you say.

 If they introduce issues that are new to you, they are not trying to catch you out, but to discover how you would deal with new ideas or an unfamiliar topic.
 They will not expect you to know all the answers: simply to think hard and have a go.
 Similarly, any test we ask you to take while here is designed to show us your academic potential and aptitude.
 Apart from the small number of subjects that require some preparatory reading, the interviews and at-interview admissions assessments or tests require no specific preparation.

 Offers of places are made in January.
 An offer may be 'conditional' (dependent on you achieving certain exam grades).
 Or, if you have already taken your final school exams, an offer may be 'firm' (without academic conditions attached).

 If we are not able to make an offer to you, but think that you deserve a place at Cambridge, we place your application in the Pool.
 Here other colleges can consider your application.
 Sometimes other colleges make offers to Pool candidates immediately and sometimes they call candidates back for a second interview in early January.
 King's works hard to support pooled candidates and we are often successful in placing them.

 What are we looking for?